tzervas/homelab-infra/README.md

    ./scripts/sync-private-config.sh sync
    ```

-This will automatically clone your private repo, set up the directory structure, and load sensitive environment variables during deployment.
+This setup will automatically clone the private repository, organize the directory structure, and load sensitive environment variables during deployment.

 ### Deploy Infrastructure